Why Our Equation for Success May be Wrong

 I personally live by the modified equation and my journey towards success has been exceptionally exciting and wonderful.
 I’ve experienced many jobs, lived in many states, and attempted personal venture after personal venture in search of something that is worthy of my blood, sweat, and tears (persistence).
 For five years, I wandered in many different directions instead of sitting at the same desk.
 I’ve worked my ass off at every step of the way, and eventually my journey led me to MeditationWorks, a mindfulness company I now help manage that uses a mobile meditation studio to run quick, effective meditation sessions for the busy working world.
 I can confidently say I’d give an arm and a leg for MeditationWorks and our cause, and I’m so grateful I was taught to search for passion rather than attempt to create it.

 My advice?
 Wander, live on dimes and nickels, spend the small amount of money you have now on experiences, not things, and TAKE YOUR TIME.
 Travel to another country, quit a job you’re not loving, try a new job you are intrigued with, or attempt to start a business.
 And work so SO hard at everything you do.

 I know it’s cheesy to say, but everyone has a passion and everyone is good at something.
 Don’t overstay the first opportunity you receive in hopes of passion eventually arising.
 Search for passion and once you’ve found it, success will naturally follow.
 I promise.

-I’ll leave you with my second favorite quote of all time, which is by Steve Jobs:
+I’ll leave you with my second favorite quote of all time:

 What is my favorite quote?
 One that I love so much I tattooed it on my body?
 You’ll just have to message me and find out :) firstname.lastname@example.org